AriFordsham/GHCWiki/windows-task-force.md

 - **Tamar Christina** \<lonetiger@…\>
 - **Roman Kuznetsov** \<kuznero@…\>
 - **Kyrill Briantsev** \<kyrab@…\>

-- Should your name be here?
-Just edit the page and add yourself!
+Should your name be here?
+Just edit the page and add yourself (and also add yourself to Phabricator's [ GHC Windows Task Force](https://phabricator.haskell.org/project/view/11/)-Team to get notified about related code-reviews!)

 ## The Tasks